Shiva 143

-Shiva 143 is a 2022 Indian Kannada-language drama directed by Anil Kumar.
+Shiva 143 is a 2022 Indian Kannada-language romantic action drama film directed by Anil Kumar.
 The film stars Dheeren Ramkumar and Manvitha Kamath in pivotal roles.
-The music is composed by Arjun Janya.
+It is the remake of the Telugu movie RX 100.
 The film is produced by Jayanna, Bhogendra, and Dr. Suri under Jayanna Films banners.
-It mainly gained positive response.
+Arjun Janya composed the film's soundtrack and background score.